Main Program Presentation Guidelines

 Session Tracks: IDEA divides the program into session tracks, which are blocks of time in which multiple presentations on the same topic are given over that period of time.
 IDEA asks that the speaker(s) for each presentation within a session track be present in the room at the beginning of their time block, ready to go on stage when it is time for their presentation to begin.

-On the morning of the day you're scheduled to speak, IDEA requires you to attend a Speaker & Moderator Orientation meeting, taking place in Chesapeake Room 1-3.
+On the morning of the day you're scheduled to speak, IDEA requires you to attend a Speaker & Moderator Orientation meeting, taking place in Chesapeake Room 1-3 for Wednesday's speakers and Potomac AB for Thursday's speakers.
 Here, speakers and moderators gather for coffee and breakfast for a meet and greet while IDEA briefly reviews the day and provides any last-minute scheduling updates.

 I know - it's early, especially if you're not due to speak until later in the day.
 However, it's a great opportunity to meet with the other speakers in your track and meet your session moderator for your session (and did we mention free breakfast?)